 2021 remind us that stock speculators can make a million dollars a year.
 It was crazy how much stocks like Gamestop, AMC and more went up thanks to huge shot squeezes.

 In the long run, it’s hard to make consistent returns day trading and speculating on individual stocks.
+I don’t recommend going on margin and actively trading stocks for the long run.
 But you can hit it big once in a while.

 The Million Dollar A Year Dream